top of page

 Before the long holding by the fifth post-Stewart 'owner', San Franciscan John Foggy -- from early 1982 through January 2016, some 34 years, or over twice as long as any other post-Stewart holder -- either none of the various legal stewards were around long enough or had any inclination to absorb the place's saga and pen some chronicle.
 Fragments of history were all we had and appears all we still have.
 That is, beyond oral histories passed down among tribal members.
 And possibly an elusive treasure trove of diary journals buried and forgotten in the bottom of some attic trunk in Eerie, Pennsylvania or gathering dust in Smithsonian's vast basement storage acreage.
 (There's only room to publicly display one percent of the holdings of "America's Attic" at a time.)

-Metaphysical thinking holds that, on the subtle, the psychic residue of the massacre linger on the spot to this very day.
-It could lend the place its at times somewhat eerie, haunted, almost mournful vibe, one that could crimp a fuller healing experience by visitors.
-It has no doubt directly contributed to the unfortunate tendency of various historic legal stewards to get wildly offtrack with inappropriate operational schemes and dreams, which in turn hindered both the accessibility and ability of visitors to tap into the realm's inherently powerful purification, healing and rejuvenation properties.
+Metaphysical thinking holds that on the subtle the psychic residue of the massacre lingers on the spot to this very day.
+It could lend the place its at times somewhat eerie, haunted, almost mournful, vibe, one that could put a crimp in visitors having any fuller healing experience.
+It no doubt directly contributed to the unfortunate tendency of various historic legal stewards of Stewart's to get wildly offtrack with inappropriate operational schemes and dreams, which in turn hindered both the accessibility and ability of visitors to tap into the realm's inherently powerful purification, healing and rejuvenation properties.

 Spring purists hold that pursuing any monetized and/or private-minded use of the land results not only in straitjacketing its potential to benefit a greater humanity, but also slows the healing of the grievous wounds still festering on the land.
 (See more on this in former co-manager Ted's exorcism story [top article] and towards the end of More rants & Raves page.)